Prentiss Ingraham: Biography

 Prentiss Ingraham, the son of Rev. Joseph Ingraham (author of A Prince of the House of David), was born near Natchez, Mississippi in Adams County.
 He studied at St. Timothy's Military Academy, Maryland, and at Jefferson College, Mississippi.

 Later he entered the Mobile Medical College, but soon quit to join the Confederate Army where he became a Colonel in the Adacus Company Regiment.
 He was also commander of scouts in Lawrence Sullivan Ross' Brigade, the Texas Cavalry.
 After the end of the war, he went to Mexico and fought with Juárez against the French, and still later went to South America.

-He had service with General Max Hoffmann's staff in the Battle of Sadowa, Austria, in 1866 was in Crete against the Turks, and in the Khedive's army in Egypt.
+He had service with General Max Hoffmann's staff in the Battle of Sadowa, Austria, in 1866 was fighting for Greeks in Crete against the Turks during the Great Cretan Revolution, and in the Khedive's army in Egypt.
 During 1869 he went to London but soon came back to the United States and enlisted with the Cuban rebels against Spain, running the blockade in the Hornet several times before it was surrendered to the U. S. Navy.
 He was a Colonel in the Cuban army as well as a Captain in their navy, and was captured, tried as a filibuster and condemned to death by the Spaniards, but escaped.
 Ingraham relocated to the American West where he met Buffalo Bill Cody.
 Ingraham soon worked as an advance agent for Buffalo Bill's Wild West Show.

 In 1875 he married Rose Langley.